thisbenrogers/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+    > The Document Object Model, or DOM, is the structure used by browsers to display our HTML.
+It's an API that translates elements and other content into 'nodes' in a 'tree' for easy reference and manipulation.

 2. What is an event?

+    > An event is information about relevant things that 'happen' in the browser.

 3. What is an event listener?

+    > An event listener is something we declare that 'watches' or 'listens' for an event or change in the browser. `addEventListener()` is a method on the `EventTarget` object.

 4. Why would we convert a NodeList into an Array?

+    > We _can_ convert a NodeList into an Array, but that doesn't mean we always need to.
+A NodeList still has the super capable `forEach()` method, but if we really need to use other array methods on a NodeList, we can do so by converting it to an array using `Array.from()`

 5. What is a component?

+    > A component is a reuseable pice of code, used in JavaScript to build HTML elements with similar functionality and styling.

 ### Git Set up